 (Look for the written directions below the photos)

 The best alphabet slime recipe starts with the right alphabet slime ingredients.
 Make sure to follow along with our measurements.
-Start by adding your clear glue to a bowl and mixing in the water.
-If you want to make a larger amount of slime you can easily double or triple the recipe.
+Start by adding clear glue to a bowl and mixing it in the water.
+You can easily double or triple the recipe if you want to make a larger amount of slime.

-Additionally you can add food coloring and glitter to your slime!
-Slime making is all about experimenting with your own personal creativity.
+Additionally, you can add food coloring and glitter to your slime!
+Slime-making is all about experimenting with your creativity.

-Add in your slime activator which is the baking soda and saline solution to complete the chemical reaction you read about above in the science slime section.
+Add in your slime activator, the baking soda, and the saline solution to complete the chemical reaction you read about above in the science slime section.
 If you scrolled past it, go back and read it with your kids!

 You can also learn more about all our favorite slime activators.
-Keep in mind that liquid starch, saline solution, and borax powder are all in the boron family.
-Neither of these ingredients are truly borax free.
+Remember that liquid starch, saline solution, and borax powder are all in the boron family.
+Neither of these ingredients is truly borax free.